I’m still enjoying riding and racing my bike and I am ready for another season as a pro rider, I still have goals to achieve in cycling.

 The diagnosis and lifestyle changes were difficult for Kusztor, and he couldn’t imagine continuing racing professionally while managing the condition.
 Yet the Hungarian had raced against Team Novo Nordisk over the years and knew that all riders on the team competed with type 1 diabetes.

 Not wanting to give up his career and dream, Kusztor reached out to Team Novo Nordisk to receive information on nutrition and training advice for someone newly diagnosed with diabetes.
 After several conversations, the team offered him a spot on the 2019 squad.

-Off the bike, Kusztor is married and has two daughters.
-His family lives outside of Budapest in Páty where he and his wife also run an amateur cycling team.
+Off the bike, Kusztor is married and has two daughters and a son with a fourth child on the way.
+His family live outside of Budapest in Páty where he and his wife also run an amateur cycling team.

 - 15th – Okolo Slovenska / Tour de Slovaquie, GC